SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

       def build() : Unit
     }

+But that API may change a bit, as it is still fresh.

 Builder
 ============

-To generate the hardware of your pipeline, you need to give a list of all the connectors used in your pipeline.
+To generate the hardware of your pipeline, you need to give a list of all the Links used in your pipeline.

 .. code-block:: scala